 The chiropractic examination includes orthopedic exam, neurological exams and history.
 We might also have you get imaging tests and/or lab tests in order to help him or her diagnose the cause of your back pain.

 All this imformation helps our physicians to construct detailed treatment options for you.

 The exact treatment plan depends on your diagnosis.
 Our physicians use a combination of spinal manipulation, manual techniques, and instruments.

 To treat your back pain, we might also use various manual therapies.
 These are used to treat soft tissue (ligaments, tendons and muscles) injuries.
 This incldes:

 How Chiropractic Helps Patients with Back Pain

 Green Chiropractic's goal is to help you return to your normal activities quickly so that you can enjoy your daily life without pain.
 We will work to address the underlying mechanical -how the spine moves- or neurological causes of your back pain.

 Prevention and Whole Person Care

 Our chiropractors are "whole person" doctors who view back pain as unique to each patient.
-Therefore, they don't focus on just your back pain.
-Chiropractic care includes nutrition, stress management, and lifestyle goals (because all of those can add to back pain, so you need to address them if you really want to relieve your pain).
+Therefore, they don't focus on just your back pain or just your upper neck.
+Chiropractic care includes nutrition, stress management, and lifestyle goals (because all of these can contribute to pain, so you need to address them if you really want to relieve your pain).